ProvenzaLab/Percept_Data_Analysis_App/README.md

 - `Initial_DBS_programming_date`: The date the DBS treatment started, entered in the format MM-DD-YYYY.
 - `Subject_name`: The codename used to track a specific patient (e.g., '009').
-- `pre_DBS_example_days`: Enter two dates before DBS treatment to see the interval plotted, in the format MM-DD-YYYY, MM-DD-YYYY.
+- `Pre_DBS_example_days`: Enter two dates before DBS treatment to see the interval plotted, in the format MM-DD-YYYY, MM-DD-YYYY.
-- `post_DBS_example_days`: Enter two dates after DBS treatment to see the interval plotted, in the format MM-DD-YYYY, MM-DD-YYYY.
+- `Post_DBS_example_days`: Enter two dates after DBS treatment to see the interval plotted, in the format MM-DD-YYYY, MM-DD-YYYY.
 - `Responder`: Indicates whether the subject has achieved clinical response as noted by YBOCS criteria (e.g., 'yes' or 'no').
 - `Responder_date`: If 'yes' was selected for Responder, provide the date when the patient reached clinical response in the format MM-DD-YYYY.